Improving ADID’s

 Tools

-As a Senior UX Designer, I collaborated on a 10-week project with the Atlanta Downtown Improvement District (ADID) to reimagine the city’s outdated information kiosk.
-Working within a multidisciplinary team, I led junior designers on the UX team and contributed across all phases of the project—from early research and branding, to UI design, usability testing, and final delivery.
-We created a modern, intuitive, and accessible wayfinding experience tailored to Atlanta’s diverse and growing audience, with a focus on improving usability, strengthening visual clarity, and supporting visitors as the city prepares for the upcoming World Cup.
+As Senior UX Designer, I led the design and research efforts for a 10-week collaboration with the Atlanta Downtown Improvement District (ADID) to improve the city's outdated information desk.
+Working within a multidisciplinary team, I guided junior designers while reporting to the UX Lead and contributed across all phases of the project—from early research and branding, to UI design, usability testing, and final delivery.
+I led my team to create a modern, intuitive, and accessible wayfinding experience tailored to Atlanta's diverse and growing audience, with a focus on improving usability, strengthening visual clarity, and supporting visitors as the city prepares for the upcoming World Cup.

 The Problem